 The individual defendants argued that the “manager’s privilege” barred personal liability, since they were acting within the scope of their employment for Actelion.
 The court also rejected this argument.
 It first noted that this privilege generally only protects managers from liability for their employer’s negligence, not tortious conduct.
 Second, it held that the manager’s privilege did not apply because the individual defendants were not managers of CoTherix, the breaching party.
 It acknowledged that awarding punitive damages against individual managers, but not the corporation, was unusual, but that it was not an inconceivable outcome since the jury could conclude that individual liability would “have a more immediate punitive and deterrent effect.”

 If you or your business has a dispute over a contract or other business matter, a skilled business and commercial lawyer can advise you of your rights and protect your interests.
-James G. Schwartz has represented Bay Area businesses since 1976.
+Cirrus Law PC has represented Bay Area businesses since 1976.
 Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to discuss your case.

 More Blog Posts: